-Study Club
+Study Centre

-The Gilson Study Club was established to ensure that secondary students have a place where learning can be supervised after school.
-The Study Club is housed in the Library, supervised by teaching staff and operates from the end of school to 5pm on Monday to Thursday.
+The Gilson Study Centre was established to ensure that secondary students have a place where learning can be supervised after school.
+The Study Centre at Taylors Hill is housed in the College Library, supervised by teaching staff and operates from the end of school to 5pm on Monday to Thursday.
+Study Centre will be established at Mernda as the secondary develops.

-Students are supervised in Study Club while they are waiting to be picked up by their parents, or they are sent to the Study Club by teachers when they have not completed their homework or assignments.
-Study Club is not a place for afternoon social gatherings and students who are not there to work will be asked to focus or make their way home.
+Students are supervised in Study Centre while they are waiting to be picked up by their parents, or they are sent to the Study Centre by teachers when they have not completed their homework or assignments.
+Study Centre is not a place for afternoon social gatherings and students who are not there to work will be asked to focus or make their way home.